Our Services

 Helpful Resources

-Baking soda can provide fast, temporary relief for occasional heartburn by neutralizing stomach acid; a common adult dose is 1/2 teaspoon fully dissolved in at least 4 oz of water, taken slowly, no more often than every 2 hours and not for more than 2 weeks.
-It does not cure reflux.
+Baking soda (sodium bicarbonate) offers fast, short-term heartburn relief by neutralizing stomach acid.
+The typical adult dose is 1/2 teaspoon fully dissolved in at least 4 oz of water, sipped slowly, no more than every 2 hours, and not used for longer than 2 weeks.
+It eases symptoms but does not cure acid reflux or GERD.

 Heartburn can feel uncomfortable, distracting, and sometimes painful.
 That burning sensation in your chest or throat often happens when stomach acid flows back up into your esophagus — a condition known as acid reflux.
 For occasional symptoms, some people look for simple, natural remedies at home.
 One of the most common is baking soda for acid reflux.